I swear by the power of paint. I love how it can completely transform the entire look and feel of a space or object.

 For cabinets, I always prefer a satin finish!

 Depending on the color you want and the brand you’re going with, ask the people at your local hardware store what works best for your project!

 I’ve used several different kinds of paint for my walls.

-But I always prefer a matte finish when it comes to wall paint!
+But I always prefer a matte or flat finish when it comes to wall paint!
 Just my personal preference!

 Painting floors can sound scary, but don’t let it intimidate you!
 It’s actually super fun and rewarding to watch the entire room transform before your eyes!

 I love using chalk paint for my base paint.
 Like I mentioned above, you don’t have to prep, you get thicker coverage, and you get a smooth, chalky finish!

 For the stencil paint, I’ve used all kinds!
 Chalk paint, latex paint, leftover wall paint, acrylic paint… it all works as long as you give your base coat enough time to fully cure first.

 Then you always want to protect those floors!

 The sealant I swear by is the Rustoleum Ultra Cover Clear Gloss.
 It leaves you with a glossier finish, but I have never had a problem with anything chipping or yellowing while using this.